Pints, Pounds, & Pâté

 Don't plan to be up reading all night on an East-West flight!
 The vast majority of people try (and some succeed!) at sleeping on the flight!

-The overhead lights turn off shortly after dinner service is cleared away and then you'd better turn off your personal light or your neighbors will get upset!
-A lot of airlines will actually provide you with a sleep mask, but I like to bring my own, to make sure it's effective.
+The overhead lights turn off shortly after dinner service is cleared away and then you'd better turn off your personal light or your neighbors will get upset.
+A lot of airlines will actually provide you with a sleep mask, but I like to bring my own, just in case.

-They turn the big lights on about an hour and a half before you land, in time to wake everybody up, give you your breakfast, and get ready to get off the plane!
+They turn the overhead lights on about an hour and a half before you land, in time to wake everybody up, give you your breakfast, and get ready to get off the plane.

 Love it?
 Pin it!